Geophilus labrofissus

 Geophilus labrofissus is a species of soil centipede in the family Geophilidae found on the Balkan Peninsula.
 It's a poorly defined species of uncertain identity that was first described in Zoologische Jahrbücher.
 Abteilung für Systematik, Ökologie und Geographie der Tiere.
-This species has 59 pairs of legs.
+The original description of this species is based on a male specimen measuring 26 mm in length with 59 pairs of legs.